kesongblack/yategood-manager/README.md

 - ...and of course, a Yategood PoC radio.

 ## Usage
+### 1. Activate Developer Tools in your Yategood PoC Radio:
+  - Go to Settings > About Radio/Device
+  - Find Build Number by pressing down
+  - Click the Build Number SEVEN (7) times or until "You are a developer!" will show

+### 2. Prepare the ADB Tools in your Computer/Laptop
-- Please download the latest release of the zip file here:
+- Please download the latest release of the zip file by clicking the button below:
     [![Download Latest Release](https://img.shields.io/github/v/release/kesongblack/yategood-manager?label=Latest%20Release)](https://github.com/kesongblack/yategood-manager/releases/latest)
 - Extract the zip file inside the **📁platform-tools** folder
 - Open **yategood-manager.bat**